Ryse: Son of Rome: As a Kinect title

 Ryse: Son of Rome was originally developed by Crytek Budapest.
-In 2004, Crytek released its debut title Far Cry, and in 2006, Microsoft Studios released the Xbox 360 and was working on a prototype for Kinect called "Project Natal".
+In 2004, Crytek released its debut title Far Cry, and in 2005, Microsoft Studios released the Xbox 360 and was working on a prototype for a motion sensing controller device called "Project Natal" (known now as Kinect).
 Ideas for Ryse originated in 2006 by Crytek's CEO Cevat Yerli, who was eager to expand the studio, and wanted the studio to work on multiple projects simultaneously.
 Early work and concept development began shortly afterwards, with Crytek working on a pair of fantasy games that were set in the same Medieval universe.
 They were Kings, a massively multiplayer online role-playing game, and Kingdoms, a first-person action role-playing game.
 They hoped that with Kingdoms, they could create an "up-close" and "visceral" experience.

 Crytek then pitched the game to different publishers, and eventually, in 2009, the company pitched the two projects to Microsoft.
 According to Nick Button-Brown, the general manager at Crytek, the game was not functional at that time, and only served to prove to the publisher that a first-person melee game was fun for players.
 The representative from Microsoft, Phil Spencer, admired Crytek's intention to expand, and thought that Microsoft's games line up for the Xbox 360 was lacking a first-person melee-combat game.
 As a result, they accepted to publish Kingdoms, and rejected Kings.
 The two companies agreed that the project would be a natural fit for Microsoft's yet-to-be-announced Kinect.

 It was originally revealed as Codename: Kingdoms during Microsoft's E3 2010 press conference, along with the announcement that the game was being developed by Crytek.
 During the Microsoft Press Conference at E3 2011, Ryse was announced as a Kinect-only title.
 The announcement entailed a prerendered trailer with minor gameplay footage.
 The gameplay footage featured players using their own body gestures to control the protagonist to fight against enemies, and perform actions like sword wielding, blocking attacks with a shield, and head-butting.
 The trailer served as a test for Crytek to see whether the general audience liked the Kinect features or not.